JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-09-the-land-and-sea-park.md

 ![looking-for-coral](/images/looking-for-coral.jpg)

-*On the hunt for a new place to snorkel*
+*On the hunt for a new location to snorkel*

 Next we skiffed out to the northeast corner of Warderick Wells and again were unsuccessful in locating a worthy snorkel spot.
 I guess we'll just settle for the eagle rays again.
 How tragic.
 This time the tide was slack and worked in our favor.
 Without it whipping us along we were able to float and observe them for much longer.
 Fourteen rays circled through the area as if showing off.